varvet/godmin/README.md

 ### Filters

-Filters offer great flexibility when it comes to searching for resources.

-Filters can be created as follows:
+Filters offer great flexibility when it comes to searching for resources, and can be created as follows:

 ```ruby
 class ArticlesController < ApplicationController